Title

 Scott now must decide how he plans to conquer the capital city.

 By August 16 he has reconnoitered the direct approach from the east over the National Road through El Penon Viejo, and concluded that it will leave him with only one line of assault on the capital.
-So he settles instead on a difficult 27-mile march heading south of Lake Chalcothen east along the Acapulco Road.
+So he settles instead on a difficult 27 mile march heading south of Lake Chalcothen and east along the Acapulco Road.
 He intends to bypass the Mexican defenses at San Antonio, march around the Padregal lava fields to the town of Contreras, and attack north from there.

-Santa Anna, however, anticipates Scott’s path and intends to attack him along the road from Contreras to Churubusco.
+Santa Anna, however, anticipates Scott’s path and intends to strike him along the road from Contreras to Churubusco.
 He lays out strong positions over the entire route, with General Valencia’s 7,000 men on a steep hill bordering Contreras, his own 11,000 men two miles to the north, General Ruicon with another 6,000 at Churubusco, guarding a river bridge, and General Bravo with 3,000 men above San Antonio.

 Once again, as at Cerro Gordo, Santa Anna is confident of victory.
 His 27,000 soldiers outnumber Scott by 3:1, and they are fighting to protect the capital city of their nation.

 Coming up first against Valencia on August 19, General Persifor Smith’s brigade is beaten back and left in a trapped position at the foot of the Contreras hill.
 That night Valencia celebrates, passing out brevets along with hard liquor to his troops.
 As the Mexicans revel, Smith’s engineers find a way out of their trap – a passable ravine that circles to the right of the hill and comes up on Valencia’s rear.
-At 3AM on the 20th , Smith’s men race up the slopes and a rout ensues.
+At 3AM on the 20th, Smith’s men race up the slopes and a rout ensues.
 According to Smith, it has “taken just 17 minutes” to clear the Mexicans off the hill and send them scurrying toward Churubusco.

 Santa Anna tries to stabilize his troops throughout the day, but to no avail.
 General William Worth forces his way through San Antonio on the Mexican left and unites with Twiggs and Pillow at Churubusco.
 They are slowed briefly by stiff resistance from a heavily fortified church convent, but soon break through and seize the key bridge over the Churubusco River.